google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/02_intro_to_ml_models/slides.md

 Clustering systems similarly attempt to find “clusters” of similar data examples.

-Quick discussion: What are other examples of clustering you can think of?
+What are other examples of clustering you can think of?
 What features might a clustering system use to create clusters?
-(many possible answers, ex:
+*(many possible ex):
 suggesting similar videos
 grouping many examples of soft drinks from around the world) -->